mhatzl/mantra-wiki/5-Requirements/5-REQ-qa/5-REQ-qa.pipeline/5-REQ-qa.pipeline.md

-# qa.pipeline: Pipeline to ensure a high library quality
+# `qa.pipeline`: Pipeline to ensure a high library quality

 **References:**